rixx/cutebit-content/content/conferences/djangoconeu17-10.md

 - One PC to record dozens of live shows per week
 - Overlapping shows?
 Yeah …
-- Send to dropbox, trim, insert artwork, upload to MixCloud
+- Send to Dropbox, trim, insert artwork, upload to MixCloud
 - To be enhanced

 ## Lessons Learned